Bunker's Cove in Gouldsboro, Maine with view of Mount Desert Island

 Gouldsboro, Maine History

-Gouldsboro, Maine was first settled in the area now called West Gouldsboro and this became Gouldsboro's first village.
-Land, in what was then the County of Lincoln, was given to Colonel Nathan Jones, Francis Shaw and Robert Gould in 1764 by the General Court of said Commonwealth of Massachusetts.
-Named after Robert Gould, the area was then called Gouldsboro Plantation.
+Gouldsboro, Maine was first settled in the area now known as West Gouldsboro, which became the town's initial village.
+In 1764, the General Court of the Commonwealth of Massachusetts granted land, then part the County of Lincoln, to Colonel Nathan Jones, Francis Shaw, and Robert Gould.
+The area, named after Robert Gould, was initially called Gouldsboro Plantation.

-After the Revolutionary War, attempts were made to get the remote eastern areas of what was then Massachusetts settled (now part of Maine).
-Massachusetts needed more money, and the remote eastern region (Maine) was known for its abundance of natural resources.
-To help in this matter, Massachusetts initiated a lottery in 1786 to encourage people and enterprises to settle these eastern sections, then referred to as the Kennebec tract (a large part of today's Somerset County) and the Penobscot tract (today's Hancock and Washington Counties).
-Each tract comprised approximately 1 million acres.
+In the aftermath of the Revolutionary War, efforts were made to settle the eastern parts of what was then Massachusetts (now Maine) to boost the state's finances.
+Known for its rich natural resources, this remote eastern region drew interest.
+To encourage settlement, Massachusetts launched a lottery in 1786, aiming to attract individuals and businesses to these areas, known as the Kennebec tract (a significant portion of present-day Somerset County) and the Penobscot tract (today's Hancock and Washington Counties), each spanning about 1 million acres.

-In approximately 1793, a wealthy Philadelphia citizen named William Bingham rescued the track's development when he negotiated the purchase of the claims on most of the acreage in the tracks of land and began attempts at attracting European buyers.
-To protect his investment, in 1795 he decided to hire the well-respected General David Cobb of Massachusetts to move to the land and become his on-site agent.
-General Cobb had been an aide to General George Washington, a Speaker of the House, and a doctor among other accomplishments.
+Around 1793, a wealthy Philadelphian named William Bingham revitalized the development of these tracts by negotiating the purchase of claims on most of the land.
+He then sought to attract European buyers.
+To safeguard his investment, he hired the esteemed General David Cobb of Massachusetts in 1795 to relocate and serve as his on-site agent.
+General Cobb was a former aide to General George Washington, a Speaker of the House, and a distinguished doctor, among other accomplishments.

-General Cobb developed the belief that the key to the successful development of the region was in its soil and promoting it to potential settlers and investors as a place that was exceptional for agriculture.
-In the meantime, Mr. Bingham continued to purchase more coastal property in what is now called Gouldsboro, Trenton, Ellsworth, and Mount Desert.
+General Cobb believed that the key to the region's successful development lay in its soil.
+He promoted it as an excellent area for agriculture to potential settlers and investors.
+Meanwhile, Mr. Bingham continued acquiring more coastal property in what are now known as Gouldsboro, Trenton, Ellsworth, and Mount Desert.

-John Black, an Englishman, became General Cobb's clerk in 1799.
-His talents soon allowed him to rise through the ranks and in 1802, Mr. Black married Mary Cobb, the General's daughter.
-When a sub-agent for Ellsworth died in 1805, Colonel John Black was appointed to take over the position.
+In 1799, an Englishman named John Black became General Cobb's clerk.
+His talents quickly earned him a reputation, and by 1802, he married Mary Cobb, the General's daughter.
+After the death of a sub-agent for Ellsworth in 1805, Colonel John Black was appointed to take over the position.

-Colonel John Black had a difference of perspective regarding the value of the surrounding land from General Cobb.
-Colonel Black believed that its true potential was not in agriculture, but rather in its lumber trade.
-It was likely this difference and Black's exceptional management abilities that allowed him to eventually eclipse General Cobb and become the general agent for Bingham's properties in what became Maine.
+Colonel John Black held a different view regarding the surrounding land's value compared to General Cobb.
+He believed its real potential was not in agriculture but in the lumber trade.
+This difference in perspective, coupled with Black's exceptional management skills, likely allowed him to surpass General Cobb and eventually become the general agent for Bingham's properties, which later became part of Maine.

 Gouldsboro, Maine now covers the majority of the area from western sections of Frenchman Bay that includes Long Porcupine Island, Sheep Porcupine Island, Bald Porcupine Island, the western shore of the peninsula across to the eastern shore to the central section of Gouldsboro Bay.
 Parcels of land that were once part of Gouldsboro were annexed and became incorporated as Winter Harbor in 1895.